Azure-Samples/azure-ai-vision-sdk/docs/Face Identification/FaceIdentification.md

 ## Skip to samples on GitHub

-If you want to skip straight to sample code, see the [C++ samples](https://github.com/Azure-Samples/cognitive-services-vision-sdk/blob/main/samples/cpp/linux/Face%20Identification/sample.cpp) on GitHub...
+If you want to skip straight to sample code, see the [C++ samples](https://github.com/Azure-Samples/cognitive-services-vision-sdk/blob/main/samples/cpp/linux/Face%20Identification/sample.cpp) on GitHub.

 ## Prerequisites